-How TV service operators can stay competitive in an increasingly crowded market which has pronounced pain points when it comes to choosing OTT Services.
+How TV service operators can stay competitive in an increasingly crowded market that has pronounced pain points when it comes to choosing OTT services. [updated July 2023]

 Almost half of the consumers polled said they would give up on the video they’re trying to stream due to these problems.

-But globally the figures are even more alarming.
-While the number of respondents to a global survey experiencing buffering problems was similar at 65%, the figures for delayed video start, and video quality problems were much worse, at 62% and 57% respectively.
+But globally the figures were even more alarming.
+While the number of respondents to a global survey experiencing buffering problems was similar at 65%, the figures for delayed video start and video quality problems were much worse, at 62% and 57% respectively.

 One of the surprises of the IBM report, especially given the sheer amount that is being spent on original programming by the leading SVOD players, is that consumers still want more content.
 Almost two-thirds of consumers said that the top change they’d make to their streaming service would be offering more content.